 From Grindelwald: 4 to 5 hours

-Grindelwald-First cable car has three other stations aside from the valley station.
-From lowest to highest: Bort, Schreckfeld, and First – each station has fun activities available to try for both young and adults.
+The Grindelwald-First cable car has three other stations apart from the valley station.
+In ascending order, they are Bort, Schreckfeld, and First.
+Each station offers a range of fun activities for both kids and adults.

 Learn more about these activities from my article about Grindelwald.